minggli/chatbot/README.md

 # chatbot
 a naive chatbot that sometimes misdiagnoses.

-This retrival-based bot uses publicly available health information and a set of NLP techniques to generate indicative diagnosis and NHS leaflet for that diagnosis.
+This retrieval-based bot uses publicly available health information and a set of NLP techniques to generate indicative diagnosis and NHS leaflet for that diagnosis.
 The result is not to be treated as medical advice.

 ## Virtualenv Installation
 You will need [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) to create the environment underpinning this chatbot.